Manage security and authorization

 Enable Transport Layer Security (TLS) and use the HTTPS protocol to secure communication between clients and InfluxDB.

 There are two options for storing secrets with InfluxDB:

 By default, secrets are Base64-encoded and stored in the InfluxDB embedded key value store, BoltDB.
 You can also set up Vault to store secrets.
 For details, see Store secrets in Vault.
 By default, all secrets added to InfluxDB Cloud are stored in the InfluxDB Cloud Vault cluster.

 Use secrets in a query Import the influxdata/influxd/secrets package and use the secrets.

 Manage authentication tokens in InfluxDB using the InfluxDB UI or the influx CLI.

 Bug Reports and Feedback

-Thank you for being willing to help test InfluxDB v2.0 alpha!
+Thank you for being willing to help test InfluxDB v2.0 beta!